peruskallio/c5_asset_pipeline/README.md

   example on implementing a value extractor, please take a look at the existing implementations within the `src/StyleCustomizer/Style/Value/Extractor` folder within this package.

-## TODO

-- Create an example theme using SCSS and Theme customizations for an example of the functionality of this package.

 ## Few notes